 Glorieta is an attempt to design a game on a hex board where the goal is simply to form a connected loop of stones.
 I’m convinced that the goal has great potential, and it sounds simple enough, but realizing it has proven tricky, especially because I want it to satisfy a bunch of other constraints as well (example: draws should be impossible, and the game should be highly balanced, along with other constraints I won’t bother to record here).
 I’ve been working on this project on and off for five years, and I have designed many, many (unpublished) games in an attempt to achieve it.
 Once in a while, I post an example: see here for the preceding version of Glorieta, and here for the one before that, or here for a completely different attempt to solve the problem.
 Or don’t bother, because at the moment I like this new one more.

-Equipment: Glorieta is played on a hexhex7 board with black and yellow stones that are brown on their undersides.
-The board is also surrounded with a ring of black and yellow spaces, as this picture of an empty board illustrates:
+Equipment: Glorieta is played on a hexhex7 board with red and yellow stones that have an intermediate color (lets call it brown) on their undersides.
+The board is also surrounded with a ring of red and yellow spaces, as this picture of an empty board illustrates:

 1. The board begins empty.
-One player owns the yellow stones and the other owns the black.
-To start, Yellow places a stone on any empty, uncolored space.
+One player owns the yellow stones and the other owns the red.
+To start, Yellow places a stone on any empty, teal-colored space.

 2. Then each player takes six of her stones and holds them in her hand.